[UPDATED 2019-03-11: OpenSSL has been updated to version 1.0.2r which is no longer vulnerable to the hearbleed bug.]

-Getting Gene6 FTP Server to work on Windows Server 2012 is done in four steps.
+Getting Gene6 FTP Server to work on Windows Server 2012 and later is done in four steps.

 2) Start the G6FTP Server Administrator, add your license, and stop the server.